MicrosoftDocs/learn/learn-pr/student-evangelism/build-ai-powered-workplace-helper-app/includes/1-introduction.md

 Solving real-world problems with Power Platform is a great way to demonstrate your understanding of problem specifications and your ability to create tangible solutions to those problems.

-In this module, you'll develop a Power App by using Copilot Studio with Generative AI and topic-based answers that will help the employees of an organization quickly access company policies, procedures, and websites.
+In this module, you'll develop a Power App by using Copilot Studio with Generative AI and topic-based answers that helps the employees of an organization quickly access company policies, procedures, and websites.

 ## About the challenge